UBC-Thunderbots/Software/docs/design-rationales.md

 ### High-Level / STP (Skills, Tactics, Plays)
 `STP` is a framework for gameplay strategy originally proposed by Carnegie Mellon University back in 2004.
 The original paper can be found [here](https://kilthub.cmu.edu/articles/STP_Skills_Tactics_and_Plays_for_Multi-Robot_Control_in_Adversarial_Environments/6561002/1).

 `STP` is a way of breaking down roles and responsabilities into a simple hierarchy, making it easier to build up more complex strategies from simpler pieces.
+This is the core of where our strategy is implemented.

+At a high-level, `STP` takes a `World` and returns `Intents`.

 #### Skills / Actions
 The `S` in `STP` stands for `Skills`.
 In our system, we call these `Actions`.
 Actions represent simple tasks an individual robot can do.
 Examples include: